TelloViz/Kingdom-Coinquest/README.md

 <h1 id="SynopsisHeader" align='center'> <strong>-<u>Synopsis</u>-</strong></h1>

 <h3 align='center' id="GoalHeader"><strong><u>The Goal</u>:</strong></h3>
 <p align='center'> The goal of Kingdom Coinquest is to defeat your rival kingdoms.
 Players will draw until they have 3 cards in hand each turn.
 Choose strategically the source from where you draw your cards.
 You have 3 options, The <a href="#ForgeSlotHeader">Forge</a> (deck), The <a href="#GraveyardSlotHeader">Graveyard</a> (community discard) or your <a href="#SalvageYardSlotHeader">Salvage Yard</a> (your set of 3 personal discard slots).
 The cards in hand could be <a href="#EquipmentCardHeader">Equipment</a> Cards, <a href="#QueenHeader">Queen</a> Cards, <a href="#JackHeader">Jack</a> Cards or <a href="#AceHeader">Ace</a> Cards.
 Each card type is outlined in it's own section.
 You can only play a card of your Suit of Arms unless you have 2 cards of a Rival Kingdom in your hand.
 2 cards of a Rival Kingdom can be played as 1 card of your own Suit.
 This is known as <a href="#RecruitedCardHeader">Recruiting</a>.
 After you make your play, you must discard a card from your hand.
 This discard can be placed in 1 of 2 places.
 If you discard to the Graveyard, other players will have a chance at accessing the card in the future.
-If you discard to 1 of the 3 personal Salvage Yard slots, only you can access these cards in the future.
-However, space is limited in the Salvage Yard.
+If you discard to 1 of the 3 personal <a href="#SalvageYardSlotHeaderr">Salvage Yard</a> slots, only you can access these cards in the future.
+However, space is limited in the <a href="#SalvageYardSlotHeaderr">Salvage Yard</a>.
 Only 3 cards total can be stored here.</p>

 ---